Saint Barthélemy: Cuisine

 French cuisine, West Indian cuisine, Creole cuisine, Italian cuisine and Asian cuisine are common in St. Barthélemy.
 The island has over 70 restaurants serving many dishes and others are a significant number of gourmet restaurants; many of the finest restaurants are located in the hotels.
 There are also several snack restaurants which the French call "les snacks" or "les petits creux" which include sandwiches, pizzas, and salads.

 In West Indian cuisine, steamed vegetables with fresh fish is common; Creole dishes tend to be spicier The island hosts gastronomic events throughout the year, with dishes such as spring roll of shrimp and bacon, fresh grilled lobster, Chinese noodle salad with coconut milk, and grilled beef fillet, etc.

-In the early 1990s, the island had two cooking schools: the Saint Barts Cooking School which emphasizes classical French cuisine and Cooking in Paradise which emphasizes creole cuisine.
+In the early 1990s, the island had two cooking schools: the Saint Barts Cooking School which emphasizes classical French cuisine, and Cooking in Paradise, which emphasizes creole cuisine.

 Fashion

-The traditional costume which is seen only among older women consists of starched white bonnets called kichnottes.
+A traditional costume, seen only among older women, consists of starched white bonnets called kichnottes.